 Ultimately, it would take a hodge-podge of grants from various government agencies to complete the network.
-These were supplemented by “in-kind” donations—credits in money for the hours for the time we amateur planners spent working on the project.
+These were supplemented by “in-kind” donations—credits in money for the hours and hours we amateur planners spent working on the project.

 By the time I had rounded up support and returned to the Supervisor, she was no longer a rank beginner.
 Many people and causes had already caught her ear.

-But—just hours before the application closed for a small federal multi-modal transportation grant—she agreed to put a few thousand taxpayer dollars toward the match money.
+But—just hours before the application closed for a small federal multi-modal transportation grant and at the insistence of her trail aide Merrily Pierce—Supervisor Hudgins agreed to put up a few thousand taxpayer dollars as match money to obtain a grant.

 The grant would fund a feasibility study.
 She would go only that far because she wanted proof.
 Proof, not only that the community supported the plan, but that the project was buildable—from an engineering, utilities relocation, and property ownership perspective.

 The Supervisor appointed a local resident living in each of the network’s four segments to serve on the feasibility study advisory committee.
 Together, they developed a survey for all residents in the designated study area.

 Distributed to 1800 local households, the survey showed 85% of respondents either supported or strongly supported the trail plan.
 Among other findings: 87% of respondents wanted an opportunity to exercise, 80% wanted to “travel in ways other than car”, and 64% wanted their kids to be able to walk or bike to school.

 For the study, architect Reed Black—who lived in the neighborhood and was co-Chair with me on the advisory committee—did a tremendous amount of mapping work.

 To show where public property existed along the route, Reed took pictures of his son wearing a bright orange shirt standing on the line separating private property from public right-of-way.